Text-to-SQL Data Synthesis Pipeline

 Supported Application Scenarios:

-- Data Refinement Mode:
+- Data Optimization Mode:

-- Input requirements: must include database ID, natural language question, and standard SQL answer
+- Input Requirements: Must include database ID, natural language question, and standard SQL answer.

 - Data Synthesis Mode: